 Innovation can (and should) be directed at both efficiency and resiliency.
 Still, the pendulum often swings too far to efficiency.

 Put another way?
-These corporations are organized for:
+These businesses are organized for:

-Scaled institutions seem less capable today than they once were at dealing with the big problems that confront us: pandemics, supply chain breakdowns, global climate change, access to essential resources, and other common challenges.
+Scaled organizations seem less capable today than they once were at dealing with the big problems that confront us: pandemics, supply chain breakdowns, global climate change, access to essential resources, and other common issues.

-The answer to this problem, then, lies in embracing (some) chaos.
+The answer for these companies' innovation problem, then, lies in embracing (some) chaos.

 Put plainly, it creates an illusion of safety but squelches insight.

-The trick in transformative innovation, like in certain kinds of investing, is to remember that it is the magnitude of correctness that matters, not the frequency.
+The trick in transformative innovation, as with certain kinds of investing, is to remember that it is the magnitude of correctness that matters, not the frequency.

 This means you can be wrong a lot in the pursuit of transformative innovation, because — on the occasions when you are right — you are likely to achieve dramatic results.
-(Oftentimes, the creation of an entirely new, offshoot venture.)
+(Often, the creation of an entirely new company.)

-Conversely, for scaled businesses, the frequency of correctness matters more than the magnitude.
-Leaders try hard to avoid anything that looks like a mistake.
+For scaled organizations, the frequency of correctness matters more than the magnitude.
+Leaders try hard to avoid anything that looks like a mistake or could become one.

 These organizations' operating system — the culture, incentives, governance, processes, and talent — is optimized for scaled, efficient execution, not learning.